mrdbourke/tensorflow-deep-learning/README.md

 | 09 | Milestone project 2 (coming soon) |  |  |  |
 | 10 | TensorFlow Time Series Fundamentals & Milestone project 3 (coming soon) | | | |

-## TODO - Course structure
+## Course structure

 This course is code first.
 The goal is to get you writing deep learning code as soon as possible.

 It is taught with the following mantra:

 ```
-Code -> Concept -> Code -> Concept -> Code -> Concept...
+Code -> Concept -> Code -> Concept -> Code -> Concept
 ```

 This means we write code first then step through the concepts behind it.

-If you've got 6-months experience writing Python code, you'll be able to do the course.
+If you've got 6-months experience writing Python code and a willingness to learn (most important), you'll be able to do the course.

+## Should you do this course?

+> Do you have 1+ years experience with deep learning and writing TensorFlow code?

+If yes, no you shouldn't, use your skills to build something.

+> Have you done at least one beginner machine learning course and would like to learn about deep learning/pass the TensorFlow Developer Certification?

-TODO: tailor this to DL course
+If yes, this course is for you.
-1. Create a framework for working through problems (6 step machine learning modelling framework)
-2. Find tools to fit the framework
-3. Targeted practice = use tools and framework steps to work on end-to-end machine learning modelling projects

-TODO: outcomes of the course (e.g. how does it benefit a student?... don't worry about the features, benefits are more important...)
+## Prerequsites

+> What do I need to know to go through this course?

+* **6+ months writing Python code.** Can you write a Python function which accepts and uses parameters?
+That’s good enough.
+If you don’t know what that means, spend another month or two writing Python code and then come back here.
+* **At least one beginner machine learning course.** Are you familiar with the idea of training, validation and test sets?
+Do you know what supervised learning is?
+Have you used pandas, NumPy or Matplotlib before?
+If no to any of these, I’d going through at least one machine learning course which teaches these first and then coming back.
+* **Comfortable using Google Colab/Jupyter Notebooks.** This course uses Google Colab throughout.
+If you have never used Google Colab before, it works very similar to Jupyter Notebooks with a few extra features.
+If you’re not familiar with Google Colab notebooks, I’d suggest going through the Introduction to Google Colab notebook.
+* **Plug:** The [Zero to Mastery beginner-friendly machine learning course](https://dbourke.link/ZTMMLcourse) (I also teach this) teaches all of the above (and this course is designed as a follow on).

 ## 🛠 Exercises & 📖 Extra-curriculum